drighelli/RNASeqGUI/README.md

+RNASeqGUI is an R Graphical User Interface for Bulk RNA-seq data analysis in a reproducible research way.

-RNASeqGUI package needs GTK2 libraries to run.
+It needs GTK2 libraries to run.
 Below, it is described how to install GTK2 libraries on Linux, Mac OS and Windows.

 For Linux users